 4. Use talc or baby powder daily to wick away moisture.

 Drying agents are useful to help control perspiration.
 Aluminum chloride is the most commonly used topical drying agent.
-Aluminum chloride is found in many under arm anti-perspirants and in several prescription strength medications used to treat hyperhydrosis.
+Aluminum chloride is found in many under arm antiperspirants and in several prescription-strength medications used to treat hyperhydrosis.
 Formalin is used in other prescription strength drying medications.
 Antihistamine and anticholinergic medications are used in severe cases.
 These medications include Benadryl, Banthine or Pro-Banthine.
-Shoe odor can be reduced by rotating the shoes to allow them to dry and by the used of a shoe disinfecting agent.
+Shoe odor can be reduced by rotating shoes to allow them to dry and by the use of a shoe disinfecting agent.

 Severe cases of hyperhydrosis can also be treated with injections or surgery.
 Injections of Botox are used very successfully to temporarily limit perspiration.
 Botox is used to paralyze the smooth muscle that regulates the sweat gland.
 Endoscopic excision of the dorsal root ganglion is a method used by neurosurgeons to create surgical anhydrosis by surgically removing that component of the nervous system responsible for autonomic functions including perspiration.

 Immersion foot will usually respond to home care.
 If you find after several weeks of treatment that you continue to have problems, please consult your podiatrist or primary care doctor for suggestions.

 Cite this article as: Oster, Jeffrey.
 Immersion foot. http://www.myfootshop.com/article/immersion-foot